BawdyAnarchist/quBSD/Future_Development.md

 	# still need to modify firwall pf
 	# installer should modify ntp.conf of host, or replace with its own
 	# had a problem with schg and seclvl of firewall when launching ntp

+Instead of all the named and ftp nonsense in 0control, just use a fat32 formatted zvol on the creation of a new VM generalize the schg to being able to list specific files, and not my preselected ones Maybe should do the fstab inside the rootjail, and only fstab in /rw when necessary.
+Maybe rc.conf and pf.conf too

+with NIC, make qb-edit so that a new NIC also updates loader.conf.
+There's a timing problem in qb-cmd regarding a VM, when i installed 0bsdvm When you restore, the datasets dont inherit their qubsd:autosnap properties

 ### UPGRADES